Become Pain Free Now

 What Causes a Hip Labral Tear?

-Several causes may be responsible for your hip labral tear.
+Several factors may be responsible for your hip labral tear.
 Here are some of the most common.

 Injury